-We also started the Muskingum County JDC garden project in May of 2015.
-Thanks to community support and donations especially from the Muskingum County Master Gardeners, we were able to have a garden inside our gated grounds.
+We also continued to operate the Muskingum County JDC garden project in 2016.
+With continued community support and donations especially from the Muskingum County Master Gardeners.
 Both residents of the detention center and community service juveniles participated.
-We had a great experience with the garden, it was well received by both the residents and staff.
-We look forward to continuing and expanding the program in 2016.
+We once again had a great experience with the garden, it was well received by both the residents and staff.
+We look forward to continuing and expanding the program in 2017.